Airlines invent wild ways to make money with borders closed

 With its international fleet grounded until at least mid-2021, Australia's Qantas Airways is renting out one of its Boeing Dreamliners for sightseeing trips over the southern ice cap.

 Antarctica Flights is chartering the plane and crew from Qantas for seven trips between November and February.
-The flights last between 12 and 14 hours, and a business-class seat with full in-flight service costs $5,850 (R96856.75).
+The flights last between 12 and 14 hours.

-Air North, the 43-year-old airline that connects Canada’s remote Yukon with hubs such as Vancouver, branched into home-delivered airline meals.
-Menu offerings include beef pot pie for $6.88 and a selection of cheesecakes.
+Air North, the 43-year-old airline that connects Canada's remote Yukon with hubs such as Vancouver, branched into home-delivered airline meals.
+Menu offerings include beef pot pie and a selection of cheesecakes.

 Flights to Nowhere

-Starlux Airlines introduced a “pretending to go abroad” flight piloted by its chairman on Aug.
-7, and 188 tickets for the trip along Taiwan’s east coast were snapped up in 30 seconds, according to Focus Taiwan.
-Starlux did another flight for employees and paying customers on Aug.
-16, also flown by its chairman.
-Tickets cost $144 each.
+Starlux Airlines introduced a "pretending to go abroad" flight piloted by its chairman on August 7, and 188 tickets for the trip along Taiwan's east coast were snapped up in 30 seconds, according to Focus Taiwan.
+Starlux did another flight for employees and paying customers on August 16, also flown by its chairman.

 Air New Zealand is considering sub-letting some of its headquarters in Auckland as part of a review of costs.
 Local media said as much as a quarter of the company's six-story office, or 5,000 square meters of floor space, is up for grabs.
 A spokesperson for the airline declined to comment further.

-Low-cost travel pioneer AirAsia Group, which posted a record loss last month, started an Amazon.com-style platform selling fresh fruit and vegetables.
+Low-cost travel pioneer AirAsia, which posted a record loss last month, started an Amazon-style platform selling fresh fruit and vegetables.

 AirAsia's Ourfarm e-commerce venture aims to tap the airline's cargo, logistics and payment capabilities to connect Malaysian farmers directly with hotels, restaurants and supermarkets.
 The site sells everything from potatoes and pak choi to pineapples and chicken.